anikobtoth/Megafauna/README.md

 ---

 # Megafauna
-Data and code for manuscript "End-Pleistocene extinction caused a fundamental shift in mammal survivor community structure" by Toth et al.
+Data and code for manuscript "Reorganization of surviving mammal communities after end-Pleistocene megafaunal extinction" by Toth et al.

 ### Data